 The kingdom of God is a literal kingdom that will be established on the earth.
-It includes those truly in the Church of God, but no scripture states that the kingdom of God is actually the Church (Catholic or otherwise).
-And the Church of Rome has opposed it, and its modified version will more powerfully oppose it as we get closer to the end.
+It will be based on the loving laws of God and a loving God as leader.
+This kingdom will include those truly in the Church of God, but no scripture states that the kingdom of God is actually the Church (Catholic or otherwise).
+The Church of Rome has opposed the millennial teaching, and its modified version will more powerfully oppose it as we get closer to the end.

 In its initial phase, the saints will reign with Christ for a thousand years over the nations.
 In its final phase, it will include the "New Jerusalem, coming down out of heaven from God" and of its increase there will be no end.
 There will be no more unrighteousness, no more sorrow, and no more death.